 In completing National Register forms, the term "resource" refers to the elements comprising a documented property.
-Use the definition of "Category of Property" found in National Register Bulletin 16 to determine whether the resources comprising the property are buildings, structures, objects, or sites.
+Use the definition of "Category of Property" to determine whether the resources comprising the property are buildings, structures, objects, or sites.
 Then use the following definitions to classify component resources as "contributing" or "noncontributing."